dereuromark/cakephp-setup/docs/Console/Shells.md

 - `bin/cake Setup.User pwd [pwd]`

+To list currently available users (or check if there are any yet):
+- `bin/cake Setup.User index`

 ### ResetShell
 Let's you reset all emails or passwords, this is very useful when copying live data dumps to your local dev environment.
 Afterwards you can login with `123` for any user, when resetting the passwords to this value, for example.